hipster-philology/protogenie/DOCUMENTATION.md

 2. 10% for the eval/test set
 3. 80% for the train set

 <span style="color:red; font-weight:bold">_Protogenie_ does not create test sets directly from tokens, but from groups of tokens (_e.g._ sentences).
-If the dataset is small, the amount of tokens might not be equal to the expected percentages.</span>
+If the dataset is small, the amount of tokens might not be equal to the expected percentages – on the other hand, on rather larger corpora (>200/300k tokens), there should be no problem.</span>

 # Configuration file